JuliaLang/julia/README.windows.md

 compiling from [Cygwin](http://www.cygwin.com), using versions of the MinGW-w64 compilers available through Cygwin's package manager.

- 1. Download and run Cygwin setup for [32 bit](https://cygwin.com/setup-x86.exe)
-    or [64 bit](https://cygwin.com/setup-x86_64.exe).
-Note, that you can compile either 32 or 64 bit Julia from either 32 or 64 bit Cygwin.
-64 bit Cygwin has a slightly smaller but often more up-to-date selection of packages.
+ 1. Download and run Cygwin setup for [32-](https://cygwin.com/setup-x86.exe) or [64-bit](https://cygwin.com/setup-x86_64.exe).
+Note, that you can compile either 32- or 64-bit Julia from either 32- or 64-bit Cygwin.
+64-bit Cygwin has a slightly smaller but often more up-to-date selection of packages.

-    Advanced: you may skip steps 2-4 by running:
+    Advanced: you may skip steps 2–4 by running:

         setup-x86_64.exe -s <url> -q -P cmake,gcc-g++,git,make,patch,curl,m4,python,p7zip,mingw64-i686-gcc-g++,mingw64-i686-gcc-fortran,mingw64-x86_64-gcc-g++,mingw64-x86_64-gcc-fortran
         :: replace <url> with a site from https://cygwin.com/mirrors.html